jasrab/Projects/README.md

 # Finished Projects

-A repsitory consisting of all finished projects created by Jasmin Rabosto.
+A repository consisting of files and projects created by Jasmin Rabosto

 ### Rudder Dimensioning Project

 Project Description: Calculate rudder span & chord for RC plane using defined constants, XFLR5 airfoil parameters, and textbook equations.